-The MX30LFxG28AC supports the two-plane operation, the Status Enhanced Read command (78h) offers the alternative method besides the Status Read command to get the status of specific plane in the same NAND Flash device.
-The result information is outlined in Table 4.
+The 2Gb and 4Gb support the two-plane operation, the Status Enhanced Read command (78h) offers the alternative method besides the Status Read command to get the status of specific plane in the same NAND Flash device.

 The [SR]6 and SR[5] bits are shared with all planes.
 However, the SR[0], SR[1], SR[3], SR[4] are for the status of specific plane in the row address.
 The Status Enhanced Read command is not allowed at power-on Reset (FFh) command, OTP enabled operation.